xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/checkout.md

 order: 100
 published: true
 ---
 Checkout is one of the most important processes in any store as business revenues depend directly on whether customers are able to complete the checkout process successfully.
-Your customers use checkout pages to enter shipping and payment information for their orders, and nothing should distract them or make the information on the page hard to read.
-Hence it's best to keep the checkout page design simple.
+The goal of checkout is to gather the information necessary to complete the transaction.
+Hence your customers will use checkout pages to enter shipping and payment information for their orders.
+Nothing should distract them or make the information on the page hard to read, so it's best to keep the checkout page design simple.

 X-Cart offers a variety of ways to set up your store's checkout to best suit your business needs and even allows to disable checkout in the store if required.